Short Answer

 Contract Snapshot

-This Kalshi market resolves to 'Yes' if Donald Trump's average approval rating, as reported by VoteHub, drops below 36% at least once between December 11, 2025, and December 31, 2026.
-If the rating never drops below 36% during this period, the market resolves to 'No'.
-The market will close early if polling data for the specified time period is released, or by January 7, 2027, at the latest.
+This market resolves to Yes if Donald Trump's average approval rating, as reported by VoteHub, falls below 35% at any point between December 11, 2025, and December 31, 2026.
+If the rating never drops below 35% during this period, the market resolves to No. The market opens on December 11, 2025, and will close either after the outcome occurs or by January 7, 2027.

 Available Contracts